YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

   - It is possible to add modification operations at the time of rendering.
   1. holiday settings.
      > Select whether to use the template for holidays when they are public holidays.
+  - ⚠️**Logseq File-based Model only**
     1. bi-weekly function
        > "On a given day of the week, select a template for that week" operation can be performed.
     1. setting up holiday workdays and personal leave (annual leave)
        > 'On a specific day of the week, select a template' operation

 ---